ssm0801/ssm0801/README.md

  ## 👨🏻‍💻 About Me

-  - 💻 Working as Specialist Programmer in Infosy
+  - 💻 Working as Specialist Programmer in Infosys
   - 🌱 Have good knowledge in **MERN, NextJS, Python, AWS, DevOps, DSA (Java)**
   - 👯 I’m looking to collaborate on **Open source projects**